osrf/subt/submitted_models/marble_husky_sensor_config_3/specifications.md

 This specifications.md file is a description and proof of virtual model validation for the MARBLE Husky with Sensor Configuration 1.
 This robot may be launched using an ign launch command with the variable name `marble_husky_sensor_config_3`.

 ## Description
 This configuration is based on Clearpath Robotics Husky ground robot.
-The marble sensor suite is located at the front of the husky and includes stationary sensors and some sensors and a light on a pan/tilt mechanism.
+The marble sensor suite is located at the front of the husky and includes stationary sensors and some sensors and two lights for forward and backward facing cameras.

 ## Usage Instructions
 The robot can be used in the same manner as the COSTAR Husky robot.
 It accepts twist messages on the cmd_vel topic.
-The gimbal can be controlled using the test_gimbal.sh script (in this folder).
-There are also scripts to print the current angles from the pan and tilt axes of the gimbal (pan_echo.sh and tilt_echo.sh).

-The gimbal can be controlled via the following topics: pan_tilt/pan_rate_cmd_double (send a std_msgs/Double message) pan_tilt/tilt_rate_cmd_double (send a std_msgs/Double message)

-The position of the pan and tilt axes can be accessed through the joint_state topic.
-The name of each axis is available inside that message, but as of today the pan and tilt can be accessed as follows:
-Pan: joint_state/position[4]
-Tilt: joint_state/position[5]

 ## Usage Rights
 The same Rights are granted for the configuration as for the COSTAR Husky.
 No additional restrictions have to be taken into account for this configuration.

 ### Cost and Scale
 The MARBLE Husky has the following estimate commercial cost components:
 * Base vehicle: $25,000
-* Sensor suite: $12,000
+* Sensor suite: $14,000
 * Compute/Support Electronics: $4,000
-* Total: ~ $41,000
+* Total: ~ $43,000

 Its weight is approximately 85 lbs (two-person heft).